 A problem-based approach to the basic ideas of calculus, beginning with a discussion of topics that precede calculus, including linear functions and polynomials.
 The calculus portion discusses velocity, tangent lines and areas.
-Incorporates peer group work with a strong emphasis on graphing technology.
-With this course, students will become acquainted with calculus, the math that helped create the industrial revolution and is the driving force behind modern technology.
-This course is not intended to prepare students for Calculus I but, rather, to expose students who do not need a rigorous course to the ideas of calculus.
+Incorporates peer group work with a strong emphasis on Students graphing technology. acquainted with calculus, the math that helped create the industrial revolution and is a driving force behind modern technology.
+Intended not to prepare students for Calculus I but, rather, to expose students who do not need a rigorous course to the ideas of calculus.
 Satisfies Creation: Math.
 Liberal Arts.